igarag/dotfiles/README.md

 From *[habd.as](https://habd.as/post/installing-using-rupaz-shell-script/)*: [rupa/z](https://github.com/rupa/z) is an amazing shell script that allows users to traverse a filesystem in no time flat.
 Use it if you spend any time at all changing directories in a *nix environment.
 It will improve productivity and spare fat fingers quite a bit of backpedaling.

+An alternative written in Rust there are another tool for it: [zoxide](https://github.com/ajeetdsouza/zoxide).

+### cheat

+Interactive cheatsheets on the command-line.
+[Link](https://github.com/cheat/cheat).

 ### :musical_note: ncstop

 Lightweight Spotify client for command line.